twidi/gitlab-pipeline-visualizer/README.md

 Then visit `http://localhost:5000` in your browser.

-The web interface requires:
+The web interface requires
 - A GitLab pipeline URL
-- A GitLab personal access token with `read_api` scope
+- Either a GitLab personal access token with `read_api` scope, or the output of a (given) GraphQL query to run on https://gitlab.com/-/graphql-explorer
-- Selection of visualization mode and output format

 ### Browser Addon